-- (1) Storage and recharge potential of properties shall be maintained and, where possible, increased or enhanced through the use of retention/detention areas, existing wetlands, open space and other means. - (2) Stormwater management systems shall be designed to maximize the quality of water being recharged and being discharged off-site through the implementation of the adopted stormwater design standards.
+- (1) Storage and recharge potential of properties shall be maintained and, where possible, increased or enhanced using retention/detention areas, existing wetlands, open space and other means. - (2) Stormwater management systems shall be designed to maximize the quality of water being recharged and being discharged off-site through the implementation of the adopted stormwater design standards.